-Warhol suspected to be a gay man and lived rather openly as such although he claimed to have remained a virgin his entire life.
+Warhol was suspected to be a gay man and lived rather openly as such, although he claimed to have remained a virgin his entire life.
 It’s interesting that even during the 1960s, there didn’t seem to be much emphasis on this fact.
-It just goes to show that he was such an important artist, not much else mattered.
+It just goes to show that he was such an important artist not much else mattered.

 His life and work were completely intertwined.
 He once said, “If you want to know all about Andy Warhol, just look at the surface of my paintings and films and me and there I am.
 There’s nothing behind it.”

 It’s cryptic statements like these that illuminate his strange demeanor and how he often frustrated the public.
 Was his work a satire?
-Was he making fun of mass consumerism and pop culture?
-Or was he celebrated materialism in how he lived his life and expressed himself?
+Was his Pop Art making fun of mass consumerism and pop culture?
+Or was he celebrating materialism in how he lived his life and expressed himself?

 Warhol is a stunning contradiction – one that the art world continues to debate.
 One thing is for certain.
 The world after Warhol has never been the same.